 One (strange) thing that I enjoyed about the Grand Hyatt was the birds.
-The resort has four birds in the atrium, three macaws and one parrot.
+The resort has four birds in the atrium, three macaws, and one parrot.

 You’ll find one here on Sundays and Wednesdays each week.
-If you believe that vacation calories do count and want to burn them off, use of the fitness center comes with your resort fee.
+If you believe that vacation calories do count and want to burn them off, the use of the fitness center comes with your resort fee.

-One of the most popular on property restaurants is Tidepools, which is only open for dinner.
+One of the most popular on-property restaurants is Tidepools, which is only open for dinner.
 Even if you do not stay at the Grand Hyatt, this restaurant is worth checking out.
 There are many other offsite restaurants in the area as well.

 During my tour, I was able to take a look at both standard rooms and suites.
 The resort has several ocean-view suites that allow three guests.

 Kids club and pools

 They also have (in my opinion) the most amazing pools on Kauai.
-They have a saltwater lagoon, a lazy river, and adults pool with a nearby bar and more.
+They have a saltwater lagoon, a lazy river, an adult pool with a nearby bar, and more.

-Getting married on Kauai
+Getting married at the Grand Hyatt Kauai

 This resort is large, so it offers many accommodation options for your guests.
 I also got to take a peek at a brand new unnamed (as of my visit) suite which would be fantastic for a honeymoon.